aws-neuron/aws-neuron-sdk/docs/tensorflow-neuron/tutorial-compile-infer.md

 A typical workflow with the Neuron SDK will be to compile trained ML models on a compilation instance and then distribute the artifacts to a fleet of deployment instances, for execution.
 Neuron enables TensorFlow to be used for all of these steps.

 1.1.
-Select an AMI of your choice, which may be Ubuntu 16.x, Ubuntu 18.x, Amazon Linux 2 based.
-To use a pre-built Deep Learning AMI, which includes all of the needed packages, see [Launching and Configuring a DLAMI](https://docs.aws.amazon.com/dlami/latest/devguide/launch-config.html)
+Select an AMI of your choice.
+Refer to the [Neuron installation guide](../neuron-install-guide.md) for details.

 1.2.
 Select and launch an EC2 instance of your choice to compile.
-Launch an instance by following [EC2 instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance).
+Launch an instance by following [EC2 instance launch instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance).
   * It is recommended to use c5.4xlarge or larger.
 For this example we will use a c5.4xlarge.
   * Users may choose to compile and deploy on the same instance, in which case it is recommend to use an inf1.6xlarge instance or larger.

 1.3.
-Select and launch a deployment (Inf1) instance of your choice (if not compiling and inferencing on the same instance).
-Launch an instance by following [EC2 instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance).
+Select and launch a deployment (Inf1) instance of your choice.

 ## Step 2: Compilation Instance Installations

 **If using DLAMI, activate pre-installed TensorFlow-Neuron environment (using `source activate aws_neuron_tensorflow_p36`  command) and skip this step.**

 On the instance you are going to use for compilation, install both Neuron Compiler and TensorFlow-Neuron.

 2.1.
 Install Python3 virtual environment module if needed: